Create Smooth Walls: A Mudslinger’s Guide

 Setting compound shrinks less than regular joint compound, and it dries rock hard.
 This makes it ideal for day one, which is all about filling the big holes and gaps.
 But setting compound doesn't sand nearly as easily as joint compound, so thinner coats are better.
 It comes in powder form, and the number on the bag indicates how many minutes it takes to set up.
 The bigger the job, the longer the working time you'll want.
 Our pro mixes his with a mixing paddle bit in a 1/2-inch. drill.
 He keeps a bucket of water standing by so he can clean the paddle right away.
 Setting compound sets up like concrete—even under water!

 How to tape drywall

 Use a lightweight joint compound on Day 2.
-Knock off any crumbs or ridges left over from the day before with a clean 6-in. taping knife—our pro always has one in his back pocket.
-Spread a thin coat of joint compound on the butt joints with a 14-in. taping knife.
+Knock off any crumbs or ridges left over from the day before with a clean 6-inch taping knife—our pro always has one in his back pocket.
+Spread a thin coat of joint compound on the butt joints with a 14-inch taping knife.

 How to mud drywall